 Since Explosive Strength manifests as an explosion of force when the muscles produce enough force to overcome the weight, it is clear that it is the culmination of the effects of the lifter's Starting and Accelerating Strengths.

-Now that we have defined the elemental abilities and shown that Explosive Strength is the culmination of the other two let's look at how Starting and Accelerating Strengths arise from the essential abilities.
+Now that we have defined the fundamental abilities and shown that Explosive Strength is the culmination of the other two, let's look at how Starting and Accelerating Strengths arise from the Elemental abilities.

 The following graphic of the Structure of Explosive Force for the lower body is instructive.
 The concept was pioneered by Dr. Yuri Verkhoshansky in his works “Supertraining” and “Fundamentals of Special Strength Training in Sport.”